programmer-blog/create-wordpress-plugin/README.md

 ### Step 9: Submit the Plugin to the WordPress Plugin Repository

-In conclusion, creating a WordPress plugin can be a fun and rewarding experience.
+Creating a WordPress plugin can be a fun and rewarding experience.
 By following the steps outlined in this tutorial,

 you'll have a good understanding of how plugins work and the skills to create your own custom plugins.
 Good luck, and have fun!

-Read a detailed tutorial at:
+Read a detailed tutorial at: https://programmerblog.net/how-to-create-a-wordpress-plugin/